joj59/nodejs/README.md

-All this was part of a nodejs course by Jonas Schmedtmann
+(nodejs course by Jonas Schmedtmann)